hyperfiddle/electric-starter-app/src/user/demo_chat.md

 Key Ideas

-* **multiplayer**: server global state is shared by all clients connected to that server, because they share the same JVM.
+* **multiplayer**: the server global state atom is shared by all clients connected to that server, because they share the same JVM.
-* **JavaScript interop**: cljs interop forms work as expected
 * **latency**: `e/client` and `e/server` return reactive values across sites.
 When a remote value is accessed but not yet available, Electric throws a `Pending` exception.
 * **reactive try/catch**: in reactive programming, exceptions (like `Pending`) are ephemeral: they can "go away" when an upstream dependency changes, causing the exception to no longer be thrown.
+* **JavaScript interop**: cljs interop forms work as expected, side effects are no problem

 Novel forms